The study of historical events helps us understand human civilisation, the past and how changes and developments over time influence modern life.

 Key Stage Three

 Year 7s look at the Battle of Hastings, medieval England, castles and important developments in the history of medicine.
 In Year 8 they learn about the Tudors, the British Empire and how life changed in Britain between 1750 and 1900.
-Year 9 students examine the causes of WW1 and the experience of soldiers on the frontline, the slave trade, the civil rights movement and WW2.
+Year 9 students examine the causes of WW1 and the experience of soldiers on the frontline, the Holocaust, Democracy and WW2.

 Key Stage Four